ericmschow/personal-iot-project/README.md

 3. Devices have been configured through tuya-convert to run Tasmota, an open source smart device firmware that accepts MQTT so I did not have to install any smartphone app

-2. Pi4 runs a node server listening on my main network for basic POST endpoints to [toggle] smart devices via MQTT
+2. Pi4 runs an Express.js server (through PM2) that listens on my main network for basic REST endpoints to toggle smart devices via MQTT over the Pi's network

 ## Steps to get new device operating